HIP-1195: Hiero hooks and an application to allowances

 }

-As great aficionados of the project, we see one day that 0.0.X
+As great aficionados of the project, we see one day that 0.0.X holds our favorite NFT of all, serial 123; and that a

-set the storage slot with key 0x00
+HookStore from 0.0.X set the storage slot with key 0x00 to the hash

-.
+0xc7eba0ccc01e89eb5c2f8e450b820ee9bb6af63e812f7ea12681cfdc454c4687.
 We rush to solve the puzzle, and deduce the

-.
+passcode is the string, "These violent delights have violent ends".
 Now we can transfer the NFT to our account 0.0.U

-by submitting a CryptoTransfer
+by submitting a CryptoTransfer with,

 NftTransfer {